CCBDA-UPC/Assignments-2020/Lab09.md

     7Qrhmkr8Pl353hCmoqH06zzkeHsPD+XxQN9ANL4lsBJdo8r3Z+F6SQ==
     -----END RSA PRIVATE KEY-----
     ```
-10. create a new security group named ``load-banacer-sg`` open HTTP and HTTPS protocols.
+10. attach the ELB to the ``load-balancer-sg`` security group that you are creating. open HTTP and HTTPS protocols.
-11. create a new target group named ``primary-apache-web-server-target`` using HTTP protocol and attach the EC2 instance named ``apache-web-server``.
+11. create a new target group type IP and named ``primary-apache-web-server-target`` using HTTP protocol

+ and attach the EC2 instance named ``apache-web-server``.
 12. once the ELB is provisioned, go to the "Description" tab and copy in your browser the the DNS name assigned http://load-balancer-1334015960.eu-west-1.elb.amazonaws.com/.

     <p align="center"><img src="./images/Lab09-ApacheWorking.png" alt="Apache working" title="Apache working"/></p>